VINCIE: Unlocking In-context Image Editing from Video: Methodology

 \subsection{Context Composition Learning}

-We augment Eqn.~\ref{eqn: training_likelihood} by adding a random dropout operation $Rd$ on the context, as shown in equation:
+To facilitate effective ability transfer from segmentation modeling to image editing and generation, we unify image and segmentation modeling within a generative framework using the MSE-based diffusion loss in flow matching.
+Through interleaved context composition, our framework further unlocks multiple capabilities and supports a variety of corresponding tasks (see Fig.~\ref{fig:app_context_comp} for more details).
+Specifically, we augment Eqn.~\ref{eqn: training_likelihood} by adding a random dropout operation $Rd$ on the context, as shown in equation:

-where $F_i$ can be either the target image, RoE mask of source image, RoE mask of target image.
+where $F_i$ can be either the target image, RoE mask\footnote{In implementation, we treat segmentation masks as RGB images, by replicating the mask across all three channels, and then encode them using the VAE encoder to obtain the latents.} of the source image, or RoE mask of the target image.
 We ensure that the image or mask required to generate the target is always retained, while only the contextual images and texts are randomly dropped.
 The model is jointly learning three tasks: \begin{itemize}[leftmargin=4mm] \item \textbf{Next Image Prediction (NIP)}.
 NIP is our primary in-context image editing task. \item \textbf{Current Segmentation Prediction (CSP)}.
 CSP enhances the model's \textit{grounding} ability, enabling it to identify regions requiring edits while preserving consistency in other areas.
 This is particularly useful for local editing tasks such as removal, attribute changes, and replacements. \item \textbf{Next Segmentation Prediction (NSP)}.
-NSP improves the model's \textit{controllable generation} by incorporating the current segmentation map into the context, aiding in dynamic layout adjustments for scenarios like shape changes and movements. \end{itemize} By randomly combining different contexts and tasks, the model learns essential abilities such as grounding, controllable generation, and multi-concept composition, enabling versatile in-context image editing.
+NSP improves the model's \textit{controllable generation} by incorporating the next-frame segmentation map into the context, aiding in dynamic layout adjustments for scenarios like shape changes and movements. \end{itemize} By randomly combining different contexts and tasks, the model learns essential abilities such as grounding, controllable generation, and multi-concept composition, enabling versatile in-context image editing.